safing/docs/portmaster/architecture/core-service/secure-dns/index.md

 ###### Environmental Domains

-Queries within the environmental special domain scopes are directly handled by the Portmaster in order to expose network environment information.
+Queries within the environmental special domain scopes are directly handled by the Portmaster in order to provide network environment information.
 For example, your router can always be reached at `router.local.17.home.arpa`.

 This horizon affects the following domain scopes:
 {% include setting/annotation-domainlist.html key="self:detail:internalSpecialUseDomains" scope=true %}